24 Feb 2021 • BLOG - News

 - Any email templates you regularly use look consistent

 - Sending from the correct address

-At Mailjet, you can preview how your emails will appear on mobile and computers, as well as send out a test email to anyone you want before you send it out to your entire contact list.
+At Mailjet, you can preview how your emails will appear on mobile and desktop, and you can send out a test email to anyone you want before you send it out to your entire contact list.

+After spending so much time optimizing your emails, you gotta make sure that you keep spam at bay.
 Yeah, we know…this one may seem self-explanatory, but you may be doing some spammy things without realizing it.
-We’ve got a full blog post on how to avoid email spam filters you should definitely it check out, but we’ve summarized some of the big ‘no-goes’ below.
+We’ve got a full blog post on how to avoid email spam filters that you should definitely check out, but we’ve summarized some of the big ‘don’ts’ below.

 The biggest and most obvious one is purchasing lists – just don’t do it.
 It is better to build up a contact list that opted-in to receiving your emails so that you have engaged customers that won’t mark your emails as spam.

 Next up, make double-sure that the content of your email is relevant.
 Yes, we already dedicated a whole section to it, but relevant content is the key to good email engagement.
 Your customers signed up for your emails for a reason and you want to make sure you’re delivering.
 Focus on email content that appeals to your target demographics and highlights the answers to their needs.

 Your subject line is also something to double-check.
 Practices, like writing it in ALL CAPS or throwing in far too many emojis can make you look spammy in the inbox.
 There are also some words that you really don’t want to use (like “free” and “prize”) if you don’t want to sound the spam alarm.